Advice on GMAT

 - Guessing is useful:

-One thing about GMAT is you should never leave questions and to do this you must be having some knowledge on guessing the answer.
+One thing about the test is you should never leave questions and to do this you must be having some knowledge on guessing the answer.
 There are several ways of guessing like substitution, elimination, measurement form the screen, rough ideas etc. If you are a part of a decent coaching program, they will definitely guide you through this situation.